demisjohn/ASML_JobCreator/README.md

 Coordinates and sizes are specified as two-valued iterables like `[X,Y]`

-For help: after importing module and creating Job object, use commands like:
+For help on a command: after importing module and creating Job object, use commands like:

     help( asml )
     help( MyJob )